-Conclusion 3: I started to close to the end of my last novel
+Conclusion 3: I started writing my second novel too close to the end of my last novel

-I took a very short break between finishing my first novel, of which I am very proud, and launching into the shitshow that is the first draft of my second novel.
-This closeness in terms of proximity means that I’m subconsciously comparing the two in terms of quality and feeling as though my writing has deteriorated.
-I need to constantly remind myself that I’m comparing my new novel to something that had undergone four drafts before it got to the stage where I was happy with it.
+I took a very short break between finishing my first novel, of which I am very proud, and launching into the utter shitshow that is the first draft of my second novel.
+This closeness in terms of proximity means that I’m subconsciously comparing the two in terms of quality.
+It makes me feel as though my writing has deteriorated.
+I need to constantly remind myself that I’m comparing my new novel to something that had undergone four drafts before I deemed it to be a finished product.